pfsense/docs/source/releases/2-4-new-features-and-changes.rst

       signing using the certificate manager
-   -  NOTE: Attributes such as SANs and KU/EKU cannot be copied from a CSR when signing due to a deficiency in OpenSSL's x509 functions (they do not support “copy\_extensions” at this time); These attributes must be specified manually when signing
+   -  NOTE: Attributes such as SANs and KU/EKU cannot be copied from a CSR when signing due to a deficiency in OpenSSL's x509 functions (they do not support "copy\_extensions" at this time); These attributes must be specified manually when signing

--  Fixed “server” certificate detection to key off of the EKU For “TLS Web Server Authentication” since nsCertType has been deprecated
+-  Fixed "server" certificate detection to key off of the EKU For "TLS Web Server Authentication" since nsCertType has been deprecated
 -  Added SAN, KU, and EKU information in an info block for each entry in the the certificate list
    `#7505 <https://redmine.pfsense.org/issues/7505>`__